|

 Download interviews with people who helped make WAKY a Louisville legend.

-(Interviews are listed alphabetically by last name.) |
+Interviews are in MP3 format and are listed alphabetically by last name. |

-Bill Bailey Interview MP3 Format -
+Bill Bailey

-6:13 - 2186 KB
+Interview 6:13 - 2186 KB

 This interview with the legendary "Duke of Louisville" was conducted in the

-summer of 2006 by Max Highbaugh from
+summer of 2006 by Max Highbaugh.
+Bill

 Bailey was WAKY's morning man through nearly all of the '70s.
 He also